clintatelier/digital_ocean_manager/README.md

 - Check for updates to the required Python packages used in your projects
 - Periodically review and optimize your deployed applications for better resource utilization
 - Regularly review and update the gather_deployment_info.py script to ensure it captures all necessary information
+- Monitor and manage your droplet using DigitalOcean's dashboard and CLI tools

 ## Support